The day before I left Mick in New York, I became uncontrollably ill.

-Cons … well, these were too many to count.
 Success had made him dismissive to the point of sheer arrogance.
-Never present, never just in-the-moment.
-His focus had left him – it was like he had fallen under some sort of spell and he was in a constant trance-like state.
+Never present or in-the-moment.
+His focus had left him, or at least his focus on me.
+It was like he had fallen under some sort of spell and he was in a constant trance-like state.

 I knew the truth, though.
 Toothpaste simply can’t be put back into the tube.
 His brain was elsewhere.
 I needed to be, as well.